burcuyesilyurt/vrp_cifo/README.md

 # Project of Computational Intelligence for Optimization - 2024
 ## Vehicle Routing Problem (vrp)
 This project tries to solve the optimization problem of the vrp, with genetic algorithms.
-The goal is to minimize the distance made by the car, while making the delivers of all the packages.
-Meanwhile, the car still need to have battery to return to depot.
+The goal is to minimize the distance made by the car and the number of cars been used, while making the delivers for all the packages, while considering certain constraints.

 ## Problem definition
 ### Entities
 * Vehicles;
-* Customers;
+* Pickup and delivery locations;
 * Recharging stations;
 * Depot.

 ### Representation
 In order to make our data available to the algorithm we have to represent:
 * **CPX** = Customers Pickup (where X represents the indexed customer);
-* **CDX** = Customer Delivery;
+* **CDX** = Customer Delivery.

-So for instance, one trip of one vehicle, that delivery to customer 1, following by customers 2 and 3 can be represented like `[[CP1,CP2,CD1,CP3,CD3,CD2]]`.
+For example: A scenario that uses one vehicle and this car has to deliver to customer 1,2 and 3 can be represented as follows: `[[CP1,CP2,CD1,CP3,CD3,CD2]]`.
 The route of the different vehicles is defined by the inner lists, within the main list.
+In other words, we have a list, which contains a group of list each represent different cars and its correspondig routes.
+For example we may have [[CP1, CD1, CP2, CD2], [CP3, CD3]].
+Here we have two cars, two different routes, car number is delivering the package to customer 1 and two, and the second car is delivering the packages to customer 3.

 ### Problem premises
 - All routes must start and end at Depot 1;
-- All picked up orders must be delivery;
+- All picked up orders must be delivered, to the corresponding customer;
-- The order only can be picked up if the time window is ready for pickup;
+- The order only can be picked up if the time window is ready for the pickup;
-- The order must be picked up before delivery.
+- The order must be picked up before delivery;
+- A car must not exceed its package capacity;
+- A car cannot exceed its battery capacity, if its close to running out of battery it should go to charging station.

 ### Fitness Function
 The fitness function takes into account the following variables:
 * Capacity - `get_fitness_capacity()`;
-* Battery level - `get_fitness_batery()`;
 * Time - `get_fitness_time()`.

 ![](CIFO2024/images/equation.png)